 Mezzo-soprano Camille Sherman hails from the California North Bay Area.
-This season, Ms. Sherman joins Portland Opera as a Resident Artist, performing Flora Bervoix in La Traviata and Ramiro in La Finta Giardiniera, as well as covering roles Hannah After in As One and Rosina in Il Barbiere di Siviglia.
-Ms. Sherman also returned to Pensacola Opera in 2019 to make her role debut as Stéphano in Roméo and Juliette.
-Camille is looking forward to returning to Portland Opera for their 2019/2020 season in Madama Butterfly, An American Quartet, and Bajazet.
+In the 2019-2020 season, Ms. Sherman looks forward to returning to the Portland Opera Resident Artist Program, where she will be seen on their mainstage as Kate Pinkerton, as well as covering Suzuki, in Madama Butterfly, Sally in A Hand of Bridge, Announcer in Gallantry, and Asteria in the American professional premiere of Vivaldi's Bajazet.
+Previous credits with Portland Opera include Flora Bervoix in La Traviata and Ramiro in La Finta Giardiniera, as well as covering roles Hannah After in As One and Rosina in Il Barbiere di Siviglia.
+Ms. Sherman also returned to Pensacola Opera in 2019 to make her role debut as Stéphano in Roméo et Juliette.

 During the 2017-18 season, Ms. Sherman joined Pensacola Opera as an Artist in Residence, performing the role of María in María de Buenos Aires and the Housekeeper in Man of La Mancha, in addition to covering roles Aldonza in Man of La Mancha and Suzuki in Madama Butterfly.
 Ms. Sherman’s recent seasons include role debuts as the Komponist in Ariadne auf Naxos (Berlin Opera Academy, 2017) and Hermia in A Midsummer Night’s Dream (Janiec Opera Company, 2016).
 In addition to her stage career, Ms. Sherman also appeared as a concert soloist with Nashville Opera and the Pensacola Symphony Orchestra.

-Over the last few years, Ms. Sherman has garnered acclaim in several competitions, including the Metropolitan Opera National Council Auditions where she was recently named a National Semi-Finalist after having won the Northwest Region, and where she won an Encouragement Award in the competition’s Middle/East Tennessee District last year.
-She is a two-time winner of the Kalvelage Memorial Award in the Henry and Maria Holt Competition (2016-17) and secured the Jorge Estebanez Scholarship from The San Francisco Conservatory of Music in 2016.
-Ms. Sherman is looking forward to competing in the Tier 1 finals of the James Toland Vocal Arts Competition this June.
+Over the last few years, Ms. Sherman has garnered acclaim in several competitions, including the Metropolitan Opera National Council Auditions where she was recently named a National Semi-Finalist after having won the Northwest Region, and where she won an Encouragement Award in the competition’s Middle/East Tennessee District the previous year.
+She was a finalist in the Tier 1 of the James Toland Vocal Arts Competition (2019) and the Brava!
+Opera Theater Competition (2016).
+She is a two-time winner of the Kalvelage Memorial Award in the Henry and Maria Holt Competition (2016-17) and secured the Jorge Estebanez Scholarship from The San Francisco Conservatory of Music (2016).

 During her vocal training, Ms. Sherman was in residence at the Janiec Opera Company and at OperaWorks.
 Ms. Sherman holds degrees in vocal performance from some of the nation’s most prestigious institutions, including a master’s degree from The San Francisco Conservatory of Music, where she studied with Catherine Cook, and a bachelor’s degree from The Boston Conservatory.
 In addition to her work as a singer, Ms. Sherman is an experienced pianist, flautist, and musical arranger.